Unveiling the LCM: A Deep Dive into Finding the Least Common Multiple of 5, 6, and 7

 The Euclidean Algorithm for Finding the GCD

 The Euclidean algorithm provides an efficient method for calculating the greatest common divisor (GCD) of two numbers.
-It's particularly useful when dealing with larger numbers where prime factorization becomes more computationally intensive.
+That's why it's particularly useful when dealing with larger numbers where prime factorization becomes more computationally intensive.
 The algorithm works by repeatedly applying the division algorithm until the remainder is zero.
 The last non-zero remainder is the GCD.

 Let's find the GCD(30, 7) using the Euclidean algorithm: